flessan/flessan.github.io/_posts/2024-11-22-FreedomGDPS!!11.md

 </h1>

 <p align="center">
-  <em>A passion-driven GDPS with quirks and charm — where imperfect creation meets a genuine community</em>
+  <em>A passion-driven GDPS with quirks and charm, where imperfect creation meets a genuine community</em>
 </p>

 <div align="center">